Po Wu Festival Countdown

 Tool Introduction

-"Po Wu Festival Countdown" is an online tool specifically designed for traditional Chinese festivals, aiming to help users accurately track the remaining time until the fifth day of the Lunar New Year (i.e., "Po Wu Festival").
-Based on the configuration information ("date": "01-05", "type": "lunar"), this tool uses the lunar date "01-05" as a benchmark, providing a real-time countdown accurate to the second, allowing you to easily grasp and anticipate this important traditional festival, and plan the opportune moment to welcome wealth and blessings.
+"Po Wu Festival Countdown" is an online tool specifically designed for traditional Chinese festivals, aiming to help users accurately track the remaining time until the fifth day of the first lunar month (i.e., "Po Wu Festival").
+Based on the configuration information ("date": "01-05", "type": "lunar"), this tool uses the lunar calendar "01-05" as the benchmark, providing a real-time countdown accurate to the second, allowing you to easily grasp and anticipate this important traditional festival, and plan good opportunities to welcome wealth and blessings.

 How to Use